 Upon request, males may be treated with testosterone for 4 to 8 months to accelerate the onset of puberty via bone maturation.
 Aromatase inhibitors may increase adult height in addition to initiating puberty.

 Females may be treated with estrogen, although no clear benefit to this therapy has been proven.
 Females should also undergo a workup for primary amenorrhea before a diagnosis of CDGP is made.

 Children with transient hypogonadotropic hypogonadism may achieve fertility after the underlying cause is addressed.
 However, those with permeant hypogonadism will never achieve spontaneous fertility; life-long sex steroid hormone replacement is the only known treatment to achieve puberty and maintenance of secondary sex characteristics.
 Children with hypergonadotropic hypogonadism are also unlikely to become fertile spontaneously.

 Girls with Turner syndrome benefit from growth hormone supplementation to promote normal adult height.
 Cyclic estrogen/progesterone is used for secondary sex characteristics.
-These children may achieve pregnancy with in vitro fertilization with donated ovum.
+These children may achieve pregnancy with in vitro fertilization with the donated ovum.